binaryoverload/williamoldham.co.uk/src/content/blog/2024-04-05-new-server-setup.md

 [Nice to haves](#nice-to-haves).
 These items are generally what I use on servers, but the reader may choose not to.

-## Download and install Ubuntu server
+## Download, install and update Ubuntu server

 If you are using a cloud provider that installs Ubuntu for you, you can skip this step!